 Highlights of Mr. Guglielmo's 2016 activity include his Carnegie Hall debut as the Celebrant in Bernstein's Celebrations from MASS with the Yale Symphony, arranged and conducted by Maestro John Mauceri, and his debut with Brooklyn's LoftOpera as the Deuxième Coryphée in Le comte Ory.

-An established presence in New York's contemporary opera scene, Mr. Guglielmo has created roles in three world premieres with American Opera Projects: Brodess/Overseer in Harriet Tubman: When I Crossed that Line to Freedom by Nkeiru Okoye, Dax in The Companion by Robert Paterson and David Cote, and Calvin Griffith in the concert premiere of The Summer King by Dan Sonenberg.
+Establishing a presence in New York's contemporary opera scene, Mr. Guglielmo created roles in three world premieres with American Opera Projects: Brodess/Overseer in Harriet Tubman: When I Crossed that Line to Freedom by Nkeiru Okoye, Dax in The Companion by Robert Paterson and David Cote, and Calvin Griffith in the concert premiere of The Summer King by Dan Sonenberg.
 He also created the role of Dr. Pill in the world premiere of Daron Hagen's Little Nemo in Slumberland at Sarasota Opera and has performed the role of Calvin Griffin in Portland Ovations' production of The Summer King.

 Mr. Guglielmo's notable musical theater performances include Curly in Oklahoma! at the University of North Carolina School of the Arts, broadcast in HD on North Carolina Public Television, and Giuseppe Naccarelli in The Light in the Piazza with Piedmont Opera.
 He can be heard as a Collegian in Jerome Kern's Roberta on the New World Records 2014 cast album.